-While there are still limitations in their representation of oceanic features, ocean reanalyses add value to observation-only based products and are used to inform assessments in AR6 (Chapters 2, 3, 7 and 9).
-Reanalyses of the atmosphere or ocean alone may not account for important atmosphere-ocean coupling, motivating the development of coupled reanalyses (Laloyaux et al., 2018; Schepers et al., 2018; Penny et al., 2019), but these are not assessed in AR6.
+While there are still limitations in their representation of oceanic features, ocean reanalyses add value to products based only on observation, and are used to inform assessments in AR6 (Chapters 2, 3, 7 and 9).
+Reanalyses of the atmosphere or ocean alone may not account for important atmosphere–ocean coupling, motivating the development of coupled reanalyses (Laloyaux et al., 2018; Schepers et al., 2018; Penny et al., 2019), but these are not assessed in AR6.

-Reanalyses of the pre-instrumental era
+Reanalyses of the Pre-Instrumental Era

 Longer reanalyses that extend further back in time than the beginning of the instrumental record are being developed.
 They include the complete integration of paleoclimate archives and newly available early instrumental data into extended reanalysis datasets.
 Such integration leverages ongoing development of climate models that can simulate paleoclimate records in their units of analysis (i.e., oxygen isotope composition, tree ring width, etc.), in many cases using physical climate variables as input for so-called ‘proxy system models’ (Evans et al., 2013; Dee et al., 2015).
-Ensemble Kalman filter data assimilation approaches allow to combine paleoclimate data and climate model data to generate annually resolved fields (Last Millenium Reanalysis, Hakim et al., 2016; Tardif et al., 2018) or even monthly fields (Franke et al., 2017).
-This allows for a greater understanding of decadal variability (Parsons and Hakim, 2019) and greater certainty around the full range of the frequency and severity of climate extremes, allowing for better-defined detection of change.
-It also helps to identify the links between biogeochemical cycles, ecosystem structure and ecosystem functioning, and to provide initial conditions for further model experiments or downscaling (see Chapter 2).
+Ensemble Kalman filter data assimilation approaches allow to combine paleoclimate data and climate model data to generate annually resolved fields (Last Millenium Reanalysis, Hakim et al., 2016; Tardif et al., 2019) or even monthly fields (Franke et al., 2017).
+This allows for a greater understanding of decadal variability (Parsons and Hakim, 2019) and greater certainty around the full range of the frequency and severity of climate extremes.
+This, in turn, allows for better-defined detection of change.
+It also helps to identify the links between biogeochemical cycles, ecosystem structure and ecosystem functioning, and to provide initial conditions for further model experiments or downscaling (Chapter 2).

-Applications of reanalyses
+Applications of Reanalyses

 The developments in reanalyses described above mean that they are now used across a range of applications.
 In AR6, reanalyses provide information for fields and in regions where observations are limited.
-There is growing confidence that modern reanalyses can provide another line of evidence in describing recent temperature trends (see Chapter 2, Tables 2.4 and 2.5) As their spatial resolution increases, the exploration of fine-scale extremes in both space and time becomes possible (e.g., wind; Kaiser-Weiss et al., 2015).
+There is growing confidence that modern reanalyses can provide another line of evidence in describing recent temperature trends (Tables 2.4 and 2.5).
+As their spatial resolution increases, the exploration of fine-scale extremes in both space and time becomes possible (e.g., wind; Kaiser-Weiss et al., 2015).
 Longer reanalyses can be used to describe the change in the climate over the last 100 to 1000 years.
-Reanalyses have been used to help post-process climate model output, and drive impact models, however, they are often bias adjusted first (e.g., Weedon et al., 2014).
-See Cross-Chapter Box 10.2 in Chapter 10.
-Copernicus Climate Change Service (C3S) provides a bias adjusted dataset for global land areas based on ERA5 called WFDE5 (Cucchi et al., 2020) which, combined with ERA5 information over the ocean (W5E5; Lange, 2019), is used as the AR6 Interactive Atlas reference for the bias adjustment of model output.
+Reanalyses have been used to help post-process climate model output, and drive impact models; however, they are often bias adjusted first (Cross-Chapter Box 10.2; e.g., Weedon et al., 2014).
+Copernicus Climate Change Service (C3S) provides a bias-adjusted dataset for global land areas based on ERA5 called WFDE5 (Cucchi et al., 2020) which, combined with ERA5 information over the ocean (W5E5; Lange, 2019), is used as the AR6 Interactive Atlas reference for the bias adjustment of model output.

 The growing interest in longer-term climate forecasts (from seasonal to multi-year and decadal) means that reanalyses are now more routinely being used to develop the initial state for these forecasts, such as for the Decadal Climate Prediction Project (DCPP; Boer et al., 2016).
 Ocean reanalyses are now being used routinely in the context of climate monitoring, (e.g., the Copernicus Marine Environment Monitoring Service Ocean State Report; von Schuckmann et al., 2019).